Forum Replies Created

 Moderator

-Please avoid sending a same query in different mediums.
-You may get duplicate response(s).
+Please avoid sending the same query in different mediums.
+You may get duplicate responses.

 Prabhukumar R